language

 Industrial automation (2–5 mrad)

 Warehouse robots use wider beams to detect pallets or walls within 50 meters, trading precision for robustness against misalignment.
+Companies often customize these systems with laser rangefinder oem module solutions.

 Final Thoughts